pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/develop_workflow.md

 ## Workflow Development Guide

 In Trinity-RFT, workflows are the core components that define the interaction between Agents and Environments.
-A qualified workflow needs to use the trained model to complete the specified task and obtain feedback information (reward) from the environment.
+A qualified workflow needs to use a model to complete the specified task and obtain feedback information (reward) from the environment.
 Below are the steps to create a new workflow:

 ---